Our worship service is online every Sunday at 10am, at Facebook. www.facebook.com/trinitybradford/live/

-Rev. Dana’s Drop-in office visits cannot take place at this time, but we will gladly let everyone know when these visits can resume.
+Rev. Dana’s Drop-in office visits cannot take place at this time, but we intend to resume these visits when we can, and we will certainly let everyone know!

 Dear Friends in Christ,